Awacs8/app_recipes_for_friends/README.md

 ## Functionalities

-- Creating and signing in users
+- Creating user and signing in
 - Search recipes by name and filtering by category or difficulty
 - Saving recipes, preview the list of saved and deleting recipes from it.
 - Adding cooking tips on tips list that can be seen by all users